daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 This was for the upgrade of the system.
 After doing it **run a scan and remediation of the host for the critical and non-critical patches baselines** to apply the ones that were added by VMware later than the release date of the latest ISO build.

-Don't forget these two steps for your virtual machines, I advise you to do the virtual hardware upgrade once all the hosts are upgraded.
+Don't forget these two steps for your virtual machines, I advise you to **do the virtual hardware upgrade once all the hosts are upgraded**.
 You need to do them in the following order!
 The vmware tools contain the drivers for the new virtual hardware.

 - Upgrade VMware tools version.
 - Upgrade virtual hardware version.

+The VMs will automatically upgrade the VMtools after a reboot (according to the default baseline if you've kept it enabled) which is fine as it is retro compatible with earlier versions of ESXi.
+The virtual hardware upgrade needs to be triggered manually.

 And that's it, now you can update the other hosts and have a cluster nice and patched.